eForms Logo

 California Non-Solicitation Agreement

-A California non-solicitation agreement is a contract between an employer and an employee that prohibits the employee from using the employer’s customers, clients, employees, and contractors for their own benefit after leaving the company.
-It can also be used between the buyer and seller of a business to prevent the latter party from interfering as competition.
+A California non-solicitation agreement is a contract between an employer and an employee that prohibits the employee from using the employer's clients, employees, and contractors for their own benefit after leaving the company.
+It can also be used by the buyer of a business to prevent the original business owner from competing against them.

 Is It Legally Enforceable in California?

-However, a more recent Court of Appeal decision struck down a non-solicitation agreement, citing a 2008 California Supreme court case (Edwards v.
-Arthur Andersen LLP), and doubted that Loral was still valid law.
-(AMN Healthcare, Inc. v.
-AYA Healthcare Servs., Inc. 28 Cal.
-App.
-5th 923, 939 (Cal.
-Ct.
-App.
-2018))
+However, a more recent Court of Appeal decision struck down a non-solicitation agreement, citing a 2008 California Supreme court case,[3] and doubted that Loral was still valid law.[4]

 In general, a non-solicitation agreement can be used to restrict a former employee from recruiting, contacting, or hiring the employer’s: